AlexRynas/Image_To_Pose_Generator/docs/BlenderWorkflow.md

 This guide explains how to apply the generated bone rotations from the Image To Pose Generator to an MPFB GameEngine rig in Blender, and how to retarget them to a Cyberpunk 2077 character rig.

+> **Note:** This guide assumes you've already generated bone rotations using either the desktop application or Python scripts.
+See the main [README.md](../README.md) for generation instructions.

 ## Prerequisites

 - Blender 4.2 or later
 - MPFB addon installed
 - A character with an MPFB GameEngine rig
+- Generated bone rotation JSON from the Image To Pose Generator
 - (Optional) Cyberpunk 2077 character rig for retargeting

 ## Step 1: Apply Rotations to MPFB GameEngine Rig